Otis Blue/Otis Redding Sings Soul: Critical reception and legacy

 Otis Blue has featured on many professional lists of the best albums.
 According to Lewis, it is "predictably named as a Top 100 album, the token soul set in lists compiled by trendies who surely never bought it at the time."
 In 1993, NME ranked it 35th on the magazine's "Greatest Albums of All Time" issue and 405th on a similar list in 2013.
 The album was also ranked at number 74 on Rolling Stone's "500 Greatest Albums of All Time" (2003), number 78 in a 2012 revised edition of the list, and number 178 in a 2020 revised edition.
 Time placed it at number 92 on the magazine's "All-Time 100 Greatest Albums".
 It has also appeared in Q magazine's "Best Soul Albums of All Time" and Robert Dimery's 1001 Albums You Must Hear Before You Die.
-Based on such rankings, the aggregate website Acclaimed Music lists Otis Blue as the 74th most acclaimed album in history, as well as the 20th most from the 1960s and the fourth most among 1965 releases.

 Track listing

 2008 collector's edition

 An expanded double-disc collector's edition of Otis Blue was released in 2008 by Rhino Records.
 It includes both the stereo and mono versions of the original album alongside bonus tracks in B-sides, live recordings, and previously unreleased alternate mixes.
 Christgau graded the edition with four out of five stars, saying it "comes with many useless alternate takes, but also with live tracks that preserve for history Redding's country-goes-uptown style of fun".